PAYING FOR SENIOR LIVING

 For suggestions on local realtors, downsizing experts, movers, local VA representatives, or other support resources, please contact the Primrose nearest you and speak with the Sales Director.

 Primrose has a unique story that started in 1989 when Jim Thares developed a vision and a passion based on the lack of purposeful living options available to his Grandpa Andy.
-Watch The Primrose Story.
 This philosophy still guides us to this day.
+Click HERE to watch The Primrose Story.

-We offer 3-month leases (and month to month thereafter) for all independent Living apartments and villa townhomes and month to month leases for all assisted living and memory care apartments.
+We offer 3-month leases (and month to month thereafter) for all independent Living apartments and townhome villas, and month to month leases for all assisted living and memory care apartments.

 A security deposit of $750 will reserve the available apartment of your choice.